 Recognising the limitations of a purely historical approach, one of the newer machine learning techniques is unsupervised machine learning, which looks at the total population of events, and uses anomaly-based detection methods to score which of the actors falls outside a known set of behavioural patterns.

 The trigger here is not previously labelled data, so the unsupervised models work effectively to determine the anomalous behaviour.
 This goes far beyond simply looking for increases in traffic levels.
-The machine learning is analysing all the behaviour of each input in the overall system, and is effectively using the standard deviation away from the normal behaviour to detect any outliers.
-This method is particularly effective at detecting the ‘slow and low’ types of attacks that are programmed by the cybercriminals to evade rules-based detection, and works particularly well for any new attack types that have not been seen before.
+The machine learning is analysing all the behaviour of each input in the overall system and is effectively using the standard deviation away from the normal behaviour to detect any outliers.
+This method is particularly effective at detecting the ‘slow and low’ types of attacks that are programmed by the cybercriminals to evade rules-based detection and works particularly well for any new attack types that have not been seen before.

-While the results from the unsupervised models are often very effective, machine learning requires very large volumes of data analysis, and considerable processing overhead.
-From a cybersecurity perspective, this inevitably means response is inevitably going to be delayed.
+While the results from the unsupervised models are often very effective, machine learning requires very large volumes of data analysis and considerable processing overhead.
+From a cybersecurity perspective, this inevitably means the response is inevitably going to be delayed.
 If you are under attack, a pure behavioural-based approach won’t give you the response levels you need.

 At Netacea our machine learning approach is to combine both the supervised and unsupervised models into one overall ensemble model.